 In the U.S.A.’s hyper brand-culture environment, the UMC as a brand has now been totally shredded from an inclusive welcome standpoint.
 Many feel this has been the case for some time.
 However, after the SGC, there is no longer any doubt about it, the ‘brand’ is now toxic waste.
 Many churches are now scrambling to cover up logo signage and everything with the UMC name, and/or the UMC‘s mark (cross and flames) on it.
 Simply stated, anything associated with the UMC brand is toast in many areas of the U.S. right now and forever.
 Churches are frantically attempting to communicate local welcome despite the divisive, discriminatory decrees of the denomination at the SGC.
 Dayspring UMC in Tempe, AZ, quickly became simply, Dayspring after the SGC‘s move to exclusion.
 This will be a significant issue for the people heretofore called United Methodists going forward.

 The Phelp’s effect says that new and increased activism has been inspired by SGC.
 What allies and activists need to be asking themselves right now is: How can we help our siblings who are using a binary frame learn how to co-exist with siblings using pluralist framing?
-So, UMC history has been Blue shames LGBT+ people in an effort to control them.
-Green shames Blue in an effort to control those who are using a binary frame to exclude LGBT+ people.
+So, UMC history has been Blue shames LGBTQ+ people in an effort to control them.
+Green shames Blue in an effort to control those who are using a binary frame to exclude LGBTQ+ people.
 Excluding others using one kind of shame technology or another is very bad form.
 None of it is healthy, none of it works, because it is toxic.

 Some will now feel the need to leave the United Methodist Church without any further adieu.
 Godspeed to all those precious souls who must go.
 If one goes or stays, it is still important to remember that the oppositional approach that our democratic culture and legislative structures in the U.S. demand is not suited to the church, or to reconciling this, or any, complex ‘values’ issue.
-Regardless of the context, healing a tear in humanity as raw as LGBT+rights, and the harm the SGC has wrought, is a heart to heart process.
+Regardless of the context, healing a tear in humanity as raw as LGBTQ+rights, and the harm the SGC has wrought, is a heart to heart process.
 Perhaps a healthy small group could also take up this kind of heart reconciliation.

 No one may ever ask such a difficult thing of you as I will ask some of you right now.
 I ask of all those who resist the evil of injustice: Please, you must let go of any notion of winning, or of even opposing.

-While oft repeated in queer contexts, I don’t think the kingdom assurance, “Love wins,” is proprietary to the LGBT+ movement.
+While oft repeated in queer contexts, I don’t think the kingdom assurance, “Love wins,” is proprietary to the LGBTQ+ movement.
 In any case, “wins” is misleading in the way worldly humans ordinarily take the meaning of the word.
 A regular reader offered some very wise words in a comment on my “Ice nine“ blog post from last week.
-So, I pray that all LGBT+ siblings, allies, and activists may always remember, and never forget, what he said:
+So, I pray that all LGBTQ+ siblings, allies, and activists may always remember, and never forget, what he said: